aselshall/eds/HW/project.md

 ## 4. Project Schedule & Assessment:

 To ensure the project is appropriately challenging, schedule a meeting with the instructor to discuss your proposed project and obtain approval.
 Meetings are typically around 15 minutes, but may be extended as needed.
 You need to obtain approval before you submit your project abstract.
+You can schedule a meeting with the instructor during office hourse on Tuesday and Thursday from 8:00 to 12:pm and from 3:00 pm to 4:15 pm, or after the class.

 Due dates will be posted on Canvas.
 The project will be graded according to the following schedule:
 - 10% Project Abstract : Outline of the proposed research question or problem, methodology, and expected outcomes